How to help victims of the Florida building collapse: 5 things you can do for Surfside

 - Operation Helping Hands: The organization is accepting donations on behalf of the victims to help them through the crisis.
 You can donate via PayPal, electronic check, or credit card.
 They also accept BitPay payments.

 - The Shul: The Jewish community center has launched the Miami Tragedy Central Emergency Fund and is accepting monetary donations as well as donations of items that those who were affected by the collapse are in need of.
-Items The Shul is seeking include sweatshirts, pillows, blankets, phone chargers, and snacks.
+Items the Shul is seeking include sweatshirts, pillows, blankets, phone chargers, and snacks.